-Michael is a part of the Firm's Dispute Resolution and Global Financial Restructuring & Recovery practice groups.
+Michael is a part of the Firm's Dispute Resolution and Global Restructuring & Insolvency practice groups.
 He has appeared before all levels of courts in Ontario and frequently appears on matters on the Commercial List in Toronto.
 Michael regularly speaks, publishes and appears in the media on fraud and insolvency matters.

 Representative Legal Matters